Our Team

 Our team and collaborators bring together vision, and dedication from around the world.

-Working alongside partners like GARN, Conservation International, REFA and INEXO Verde, we combine knowledge from diverse fields; environmental science, Indigenous leadership, and cultural preservation.
+Working alongside partners like GARN, Conservation International, REFA, CINEFRONT and TINKU KOLLEKTIV, we combine knowledge from diverse fields; environmental science, Indigenous leadership, and cultural preservation.
 Together, we foster networks of care and shared action for a sustainable future.

 We invite you to walk with us